matthieugomez/sumup/README.md

 ### `sumup`  = `summarize` by group

-By default, `sumup` returns the same set of statistics than `summarize`
+`sumup` returns the same set of statistics than `summarize`, but computes them by group

 ```
 sysuse nlsw88.dta, clear